Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

-Baseball bats may not be brought into Nationals Park (other than miniature souvenir bats purchased at any of the Team Stores or Kiosks within Nationals Park).
+Baseball bats may not be brought into Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Beach balls and other inflatable items are prohibited in Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

-Glass, metal or plastic containers of any kind, except for factory-sealed, plastic water bottles no larger than one liter, kids' juice boxes, insulin containers, baby food and empty water bottles, are prohibited at Nationals Park.
-Only one bottle of water per person will be permitted.
+Metal, plastic or glass containers of any kind are prohibited (except for clear, factory-sealed or empty plastic water bottles no larger than one liter, juice boxes, insulin containers and baby food).
+Only one water bottle per person will be permitted.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Adjacent to the Home Plate Gate